huschen/kaggle_speech_recognition/README.md

 | ----------------- | ----------------- | ----------------- | ----------------- | ----------------- | ----------------- |
 | Single run (4/5 of training samples) | 98.14%, 98.47% | 96.190%, 99.658% | 88.240% | 89.357% | 85 |
 | Average over 5 folds (runs) | - | 96.650%, 99.729% | 88.706% | 89.874% | 49 |

+Better performance is achievable by averaging over more runs with varied parameters, as a result of both smoothing the decision boundaries and randomly getting closer to those of the test set.

 ### Learning Characters(Phonemes) vs Learning Words: